Unconscious thought theory: The convergence principle

 When asked about the secret behind their brilliant work, Nobel Prize winners and famous artists have often cited incubation, saying that simply understanding the problem they wanted to solve and not paying mind to it somehow procured a solution.
 In addition to these introspective accounts, the Convergence Principle cites experiments demonstrating the merits of unconscious thought in creativity to suggest that conscious thought is focused and "convergent", using only information directly relevant to a goal or task, while unconscious thought is more "divergent", bringing to bear information that has less obvious relation to the goal or task at hand.
 In this way, long periods of unconscious thought precipitate ingenuity where conscious thought would stagnate.

 Criticism of UTT

 UTT has been challenged both on its very existence and, if it exists, on its generalizability.
+The scientific journal Judgment and Decision Making has published several studies over the years that fail to provide support for the unconscious thought theory.

 The earliest meta-analysis of UTT, done by Acker, found no support for the claim that UT is superior to CT in complex decision making.